4. Monitoring and Review of Teaching and Learning Quality

 4.3.6 Other surveys are administered from time to time on specific areas of student learning experiences to inform the University’s T&L planning.

 4.3.7 The Institutional Survey Reports System serves as an online platform for Faculties to retrieve institutional survey results, for example, on student learning experiences.
 This System enables Faculties to retrieve survey results and generate reports at programme, curriculum, Faculty and institutional levels, as appropriate.
-Standard report templates are also available for downloading results for the scales and individual items.
+Survey reports which present results for both scales and individual items can be downloaded.
 The user manual is at Appendix 4.5.

 4.3.8 Faculties are encouraged to disseminate these results widely to students.
 They should discuss these findings at the Staff-Student Consultative Committee, and inform students the actions that have been/will be taken to address student concerns.
 Additional student forums may also be organised.
 The results and actions should also be posted online, for example, on Faculty website, for access by students.